 | Quiet scenic coastal trip | La Palma | Better for nature-led coastal travel |

-| Nature-first traveller | La Gomera | Beaches as part of a slower scenic trip |
+| Nature-first traveller | La Gomera | Beach time within a slower scenic holiday |

 How to Avoid Booking the Wrong Beach Island